WETT Installation check list

 While the system is being installed:

 - Satisfy yourself that the manufacturer’s instructions are being followed exactly.
+Most installation manuals are very comprehensive and detailed.
 If the installer deviates from the instructions, ask why.

 After the installation is completed:

-- Check the installation over to be sure it meets code requirements.
+- Check the installation over to be sure it meets manufactures installation requirements.

 - Notify your insurance agent that the installation is complete.